nlpforhealthcare18/nlpforhealthcare18.github.io/index.md

 ### Aims
 <br><br>

-To establish a collaborative working group across government to explore the use of NLP methods with health and social care data, develop skills in NLP techniques by working to toegther to learn through direct application to a reserarch question, gain understanding about challenges and suitablitity of NLP for pulic sector analytics, identify opportunities for future research with clear actionable taregts for next steps.
+Over this two day workshop we are aiming to establish a collaborative working group across government to explore the use of NLP methods with health and social care data; as well as developing skills in NLP techniques by working to toegther to learn through direct application to a reserarch question.
+We are aiming to gain understanding about challenges and suitablitity of NLP for pulic sector analytics, identify opportunities for future research with clear actionable targets for next steps and build capability.